How an ironing board in Switzerland impacts elder care in BC

 “We want an environment of comfort and empowerment…” “Loosen up the rigid structure that is based on mealtimes, bedtimes, the dispensing of medication…” “We want to feel that we are part of the community…” “We want our lives to extend beyond these walls…” “We want every individual to feel significant…” “We want experiences that touch body, mind and spirit…”

 With themes in place, staff undertook additional projects to better understand residents and their needs.
 Many of these projects proved a positive and often joyful experience for both parties, even creating and strengthening bonds, like when residents took a turn feeding staff in order to generate staff empathy.

-Today, many elements of the Megamorphosis project are being tested in two PHC residential homes at Youville and Brock Fahrni, with the ultimate goal of Residential Care for Me always in sight: to improve life for residents on a holistic level by learning about the individual experiences of the people who live in, work at, and visit PHC’s residential care homes.
+Today, many elements of the Megamorphosis project are being tested in two PHC long-term homes at Youville and Brock Fahrni, with the ultimate goal of Residential Care for Me always in sight: to improve life for residents on a holistic level by learning about the individual experiences of the people who live in, work at, and visit PHC’s long-term care homes.

 Says Jo-Ann: “Without normal life experiences, isolation and loneliness begin to creep in.
 And normal life experience is about more than bingo and bowling and keeping residents busy.
 It is about feeling empowered and engaged with the world around you, it’s about feeling you have community and you belong, and it’s about helping people find connection and meaning in their lives.”

 St. Paul’s Foundation is a proud supporter of elder care across Providence Health Care and will continue to share updates and stories on these and other innovative programs.
 We also hope you will help our residents, and the tireless and passionate advocates like Jo-Ann, Sonia and Robena who do so much for them.